enso-org/enso/doc/syntax/specification/syntax.md

 - All identifiers are named using `snake_case`.
 - This can also be written `Snake_Case`
+- Names of the first form can be colloquially referred to as 'variable names', while names of the second form can be referred to as 'type names'.
+- No mixed-format names are allowed (e.g. `HTTP`, `foO`, `make_New`, or `Make_new`).
+These will be rejected by the parser.
+- We _strongly encourage_ using capitalised identifiers to refer to atoms.

+Name resolution obeys the following rules:

 - In contexts where it is _ambiguous_ as to whether a name is fresh or should bind an identifier in scope, the second format refers to binding a name in scope, while the first refers to a fresh variable.
 - This behaviour _only_ occurs in ambiguous contexts.
-In all other contexts, both conventions refer to that name already in scope
+In all other contexts, both conventions refer to that name already in scope.
-- No mixed-format names are allowed.
-- We _strongly encourage_ using capitalised identifiers to refer to atoms.
+- Operator names behave as variable names when placed in a prefix position (e.g. `+ a b`).
+- Operator names behave as type names when placed in an infix position (e.g.
+  `a + b`).
+- All literals (e.g. `1` and `"Hello"`) are treated as constructor names.

+Identifiers are introduced by:

+- Naming them in a binding (assignments and function arguments).
+- Using them in a pattern matching context (free variables).

 While, through much of the language's history, we have used `camelCase` (with its disambiguating cousin `CamelCase`), this has been decided against for one